arsam31/SAAC02-Notes/README.md

 #### Inline Policies and Managed Policies

 - Inline Policy: grants access and assigned on each accounts individually.
-- Inline Policy is used when we want to give SPECIAL ACCESS to INDIVISUAL , or SPECIALLY BLOCK ACCESS to indivisual user.
+- Inline Policy is used when we want to give SPECIAL ACCESS to single user , or SPECIALLY DENY to single user.

 - Managed Policy (best practice): one policy is applied to all users at once.These are resuable.Once edited this policy, it will apply to all users.

+#### Types of Managed Policies

+- AWS Managed Policy: AWS manages these policies and available for you to use.
+- Customer Managed Policy: Customers creates custom policies according to their requirements.

 ### IAM Users